-Geotourism Principles Defined as “tourism that sustains or enhances the geographical character of a place—its environment, heritage, aesthetics, culture, and the well-being of its residents,” Geotourism is founded on a set of principles that foster enhancement of sustainable destinations.
+…as defined by National Geographic Center for Sustainable Destinations NGCSD: “tourism that sustains or enhances the geographical character of a place—its environment, heritage, aesthetics, culture, and the well-being of its residents,”

 Principle 1: Integrity of place.
 Sustain and enhance geographical character